 Sue: Six parts.
 Oh joy.
-This had better be ****ing good.
+This had better be ****ing good, Neil.

-Sue: I would have been fifteen; I would have been playing badminton when this was on.
-When Part Six came along, I was probably playing golf.
+Sue: I would have been 15 years old, so I was out playing badminton when this was on.
+And during the last part, I was probably playing golf.

-Backstage at a Victorian Music Hall, a Chinese magician and his dummy discuss their latest performance with Gordon Henry Jago, the theatre’s owner and MC.
+Backstage at a Victorian Music Hall, a Chinese magician and his dummy are discussing their latest performance with Gordon Henry Jago, the theatre’s owner and MC.

 Sue: He’s not a real ventriloquist.
 They dubbed the dummy in later.

 Sue: “I am Chang and I can’t be killed!”